Lazzaretto of Ancona

 The Lazzaretto of Ancona, also called the Mole Vanvitelliana, is a pentagonal 18th-century building built on an artificial island as a quarantine station for the port town of Ancona, Italy.

 In 1732, Pope Clement XII commissioned Luigi Vanvitelli to build the Lazzaretto.
 Vanvitelli designed it in the shape of a regular pentagon, which is the shape that characterizes the entire structure, from the surrounding walls to the buildings and the central square.

-Now is a cultural centre and houses art exhibitions, a tactile museum (Museo Omero) and an auditorium.
+It is now a cultural centre and houses art exhibitions, a tactile museum (Museo Omero) and an auditorium.

 History

 Pope Clement XII, as part of his enlightened policy of promoting the well-being of his subjects through economic development, decided to revitalize the port of Ancona, which was then in deep crisis due to the neglect of previous pontiffs.
 To achieve this goal, in 1732 he granted the city free port status and commissioned architect Luigi Vanvitelli to redesign the port of Ancona.

 Vanvitelli chose a regular pentagonal shape for the building, a shape rich in symbolic meaning that characterizes the entire monument: the surrounding wall, the buildings, the central square, and the temple that stands within it.
 The pentagon is grafted onto a ravelin facing the open sea, serving a military purpose.

 The island is separated from the land by a channel called "Mandracchio".
-It originally hadn't a link to the mainland.
+It originally didn't have a link to the mainland.
 It is now connected to the mainland by three bridges.
 A well is located in the central Neoclassical temple dedicated to Saint Roch, invoking against the plague, in the center of the courtyard.
 It was built to house possibly-infected travellers and goods arriving in the port, who had to remain there forty days.

 Over the years, the site has taken on different functions; in 1860 as a military citadel, then in 1884 a sugar refinery.
 During World War I, there was a failed attempt to sabotage the Italian naval resources by 60 infiltrating Habsburg sailors.
 Now it is used as a site of the Tactile museum Omero, as well as home for various exhibitions.